PROJECT TITLE: AZTI - EEAcademy Summer School 2019: Does Human Health and Wellbeing depend on a Healthy Ocean?

 As an outcome of this course (in addition to the presentations, which will be freely available after the school), the professors participating in the course will prepare an open access position paper on this topic, to be submitted to a broad scope scientific journal (e.g. PlosOne, Frontiers in Marine Science, etc.).
 This will be a cross-cutting review.
 This position paper will have an impact on another key audience, i.e. research funders, marine policy makers, and managers.
 In addition to such impact, it is expected that students participating in this summer school will implement the knowledge gained through this summer school in their professional careers.

-First Day: Oceans and Human Health: the Risks
+June 5: Oceans and Human Health: THE RISKS

-- Overview of Oceans and Human Health: Risks, Benefits and Opportunities(Lora Fleming, University of Exeter/SOPHIE, UK/USA)
+- Overview of Oceans and Human Health.
+Mat White, University of Exeter/SOPHIE/BlueHealth, UK/USA

-- Harmful Algal Blooms: a long natural history of links with human health and wellbeing(Elisa Berdalet, Institute of Marine Sciences, Spain/ GlobalHAB programme, SCOR and IOC/UNESCO)
+- Harmful Algal Blooms: a paradigm of the interconnection between human health and oceans and seas.
+Elisa Berdalet, Institute of Marine Sciences, Spain and GlobalHAB programme, SCOR and IOC/UNESCO

-- Microbial Pollution, Pharmaceuticals, Antimicrobial Resistance, and Surfers(Anne Leonard, University of Exeter, UK)
+- Microbial Pollution, Pharmaceuticals, Antimicrobial Resistance.
+Anne Leonard, University of Exeter, UK

-- Beyond the Blue Gym: Human Health and Wellbeing(Mat White, University of Exeter/SOPHIE/BlueHealth, UK)
+- Beyond the Blue Gym: Human Health and Wellbeing.
+Lora Fleming, University of Exeter/SOPHIE, UK

-Third Day: Oceans and Human Health: the Future
+June 7: Oceans and Human Health: THE FUTURE